fosterful/scheduler/README.md

 First, we would like to thank you for having an interest in helping with this project!
 There are several things you can do:

-- Fix a bug and submit a pull request
 - Help with issues
   - Close open issues by fixing them and making a pull request
   - Reproduce an issue for you or others to fix
 - Refactor code
+  - Before you put in the work, please open a new issue so we can discuss it.

 ### Guide for Contributing to the Project

-Fork this repo, clone your forked repo, and then [setup your environment](#development-environment-setup).
+Fork this repository, clone your forked repo, and then [setup your environment](#development-environment-setup).
 Then make a branch, with a descriptive name, for the specific issue that you want to tackle.

 - Make changes to fix the relevant issue, making your commit messages conform to our [commit message guidelines](#commit-message-guidelines) listed below.